Logistics & freight · European Union · cross-border supply chain

 Ad · rail 1

-We can't draw the geolocation polygon for you.
+We can't draw the plot polygon for you.
 We can rent you a banner here.

 Ad · inline 1

-Sell EUDR-DDS submission, TRACES integration, supplier-onboarding workflows, per-plot geolocation collection, satellite-based deforestation verification or supply-chain risk evaluation to EU first-placers and downstream traders?
-This is the page about the regime they can't release a batch without.
+Sell DDS submission, TRACES API integration, supplier onboarding, plot-polygon collection, Sentinel-2-grade deforestation verification or supply-chain risk scoring?
+This is the page about the regime EU first-placers and downstream traders cannot release a batch without.

 02Who solves this today

-Vendors that publicly self-market on their own homepage to EU first-placers and downstream traders on the EUDR / EU Deforestation Regulation / DDS / TRACES niche — supply-chain compliance platforms whose product surface explicitly addresses Due Diligence Statement generation, per-plot geolocation handling, and TRACES submission.
-Each entry verified live and self-marketed in the niche on the date of writing.
+Three vendors that publicly self-market on their own homepage to EU first-placers and downstream traders on the EUDR / DDS / TRACES niche — supply-chain compliance platforms whose product surface explicitly addresses Due Diligence Statement generation, per-plot geolocation handling and TRACES submission.
+Each entry verified live in the niche on the date of writing.
 Inclusion is not endorsement.
 The list is intentionally narrow.

 North-American supply-chain compliance platform that lists EUDR as a named solution on its homepage navigation and frames the value proposition explicitly: "Our AI-enhanced solution helps manufacturers meet deforestation-free requirements", sitting under the company's broader self-description as "AI Supply Chain Software for Product Compliance & Sustainability".
 The route an EU first-placer with a manufacturing footprint takes when they want EUDR due-diligence run alongside the broader product-compliance stack their engineering and procurement teams already use.